 Type III: "Narrowing of the vaginal orifice by cutting and bringing together the labia minora and/or the labia majora to create a type of seal, with or without excision of the clitoris.
-In most instances, the cut edges of the labia are stitched together, which is referred to as 'infibulation'".
-This type is sometimes referred to as 'Pharaonic', and its name comes from the Latin word "infibulare" ("fasten with a clasp").
+In most instances, the cut edges of the labia are stitched together, which is referred to as 'infibulation'14.
+This type is sometimes referred to as' 'Pharaonic', and its name comes from the Latin word "infibulare" ("fasten with a clasp").

-Type IV: "All other harmful procedures to the female genitalia for non-medical purposes, for example: pricking, piercing, incising, scraping and cauterization".
+Type IV: "All other harmful procedures to the female genitalia for non-medical purposes, for example: pricking, piercing, incising, scraping and cauterization"4.
 Detailed examples include:

-- Pricking, piercing or incision of the clitoris and/or labia; - Stretching of the clitoris and/or labia; - Cauterisation (burning) of the clitoris and surrounding tissue; - Scraping (angurya cuts) of the vaginal orifice or cutting (gishiri cuts) of the vagina; - Introduction of corrosive substances into the vagina to cause bleeding, or of herbs into the vagina with the aim of tightening or narrowing it; - Any other procedures which fall under the definition of FGM/C given above.
+- Pricking, piercing or incision of the clitoris and/or labia; - Stretching of the clitoris and/or labia; - Cauterisation (burning) of the clitoris and surrounding tissue; - Scraping (angurya cuts) of the vaginal orifice or cutting (gishiri cuts) of the vagina; - vagina with the aim of tightening or narrowing it; - Any other procedures which fall under the definition of FGM/C given above.